dodongvlg/ME400/SOL/0528/ReadMe.md

    1. path_relativistic.py

     This path_planning file provides you way to find path in relativistic direction.
-    But it doesn't give a solution which is car crash problem with walls or columns while it picks the balls.
+    But it doesn't give a solution for car crash problem with walls or columns while it picks the balls.

    2.